 Tom smiled, "How so?”

 “I can’t explain.
-Anyhow, that was it…there was nothing left...we sat silent.
-Mother had looked away and then down to her hands.
-As I did and realized....old hands.
-When had I really looked at them last?"
+But that was it…there was nothing left...and we sat silent.
+Mother looked away and then down at her hands.
+As I did then, and realized....old hands.
+When had I last really looked at them, or her?"

-Jo continued, “She saw me staring.
-Neither of us were ready to break the silence.
-But a child ran by chasing a puppy and the mood was broken.
-Almost as if on cue she checked her watch, gathered up our scraps, said she must rush.
-Then gave me a quick peck on the cheek and turned to leave."
+Jo continued, “She saw me staring but neither of us knew how to break the silence.
+But a child ran by chasing a puppy, and as if on cue she abruptly checked her watch and said she must rush.
+After gathering our scraps and with a quick peck on the cheek she turned to leave."

 "And it happened.
-She hesitated, then turned again.
-And reached out and hugged me.
-For what seemed the longest time.
-And whispered something".
+Mom stopped, hesitated, then turned toward me again.
+Then reached out and put her arms around me and hugged me for what seemed the longest time.
+And then whispered something".

-Jo looked down at her glass, “Mom paused again at the railing beside the car park, then turned and gave a tiny wave.
-Now it was probably my imagination but even so far away I thought I saw tears".
+Jo looked down at her glass, then smiled up to Tom, “And at the car park entrance, she turned for a moment and gave a tiny wave.
+Maybe it was my imagination...but even so far away I thought I saw tears".

 * * *

 She kissed his cheek, “Not unless you want to, sweetie.
-I just needed someone to listen.
-Like you've done far too many times.
-But maybe Mom and I can…who knows…at least I can try.".
+I just needed someone to talk to and listen.
+Like you've done, too many times, I admit.
+But maybe Mom and I can…who knows.
+At least I can try."

-Jo smiled, "And on the way back to the city today, I was till thinking about Donna’s chat.
-That brand manager...of course he likes my work...my ass would have been off the account like a flash if he didn't”
+Jo smiled, "And on the way back to the city, I was mulling over Donna’s chat about that brand manager.
+Of course he likes my work...she would have taken me off the account like a flash if he didn't”

-“Tom, I'm going to give him so much humanity he’ll sob in his Gucci’s.”
+“Tom, I'll give him so much humanity he’ll be sobbing on his Gucci’s.”

 * * *

 The station was deserted.
-Tom waited with his back to the wall near the turnstiles.
-When the train arrived, for a moment he couldn’t remember where he was or where he was going.
+Tom waited near the turnstiles, his back to the wall.
+Hugging Jo goodbye, why had he begun to sense something lost?
+For a moment he couldn’t recall where he was or where he was going.